AlexHiriavenko/AlexHiriavenko/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- &#128435; &nbsp; Passionate about front-end and programming in general.
+#### &#128435; &nbsp; Passionate about front-end and programming in general.
-- &#9989; &nbsp; I have the necessary technology stack to develop modern applications and user interfaces.
+#### &#9989; &nbsp; I have the necessary technology stack to develop modern applications and user interfaces.
+#### 💞️ I am seeking opportunities as a Frontend Developer and I'm excited to explore new offers and connect with like-minded in the field.

 <h3> 🛠 &nbsp;Tech Stack</h3>